 Extrinsic restrictive lung diseases where asbestos may play a part generally affect the lining of the lungs known as the pleura.
 These include:

-With the exception of asbestosis and pleural effusions - the last of which considered a sign of mesothelioma, an extremely dangerous cancer - none of these conditions are malignant.
+With the exception of asbestosis and pleural effusions - the last of which is considered a sign of mesothelioma, an extremely dangerous cancer - none of these conditions are malignant.
 However, the patient's quality of life and ability to work might be impacted to a sufficient degree as to justify claiming for damages.

 Restrictive lung diseases significantly diminish lung capacity, impeding the body's ability to fuel itself with oxygen.
 This translates into lower stamina and increased difficulty in sustaining intense effort.
 In severe cases, even mild exertion will leave the sufferer "catching his breath".
 People with physically demanding occupations may find themselves unable to fulfill the requirements of their job; or their work performance significantly diminished, leading to loss of income.